 The name Toliman (pronunciation: /ˈtɒlɪmæn/) comes from the Arabic aẓ-Ẓalīmān or aṭ-Ṭhalīmān, meaning “the (two male) ostriches.”
 It refers to an asterism, “the ostriches,” in which Alpha Centauri was the brightest star.
 The name was once colloquially used for the entire star system.
 The IAU approved it for Alpha Centauri B on August 10, 2018.

-The name Proxima Centauri (pronunciation: /ˈprɒksɪmə sɛnˈtɔːraɪ/) comes from a suggestion made by the Scottish astronomer Robert T. A. Innes, who discovered the star in 1915 and proposed the name Proxima Centaurus, believing that the star was closer to us than Alpha Centauri AB.
+The name Proxima Centauri (pronunciation: /ˈprɒksɪmə sɛnˈtɔːraɪ/) comes from a suggestion made by the Scottish astronomer Robert T. A. Innes.
+Innes discovered the star in 1915 and proposed the name Proxima Centaurus, believing that the star was closer to us than Alpha Centauri AB.
 The name means “the nearest (star) of Centaurus.”
 The version with the genitive Centauri became widely used later and was approved by the IAU on August 21, 2016.

 Alpha Centauri was known by many other names across different cultures throughout history.
 It was called Bungula (pronunciation: /ˈbʌŋɡjuːlə/), possibly derived from the letter β (beta) and the Latin ungula, meaning “hoof.”